 In a typical lecture class TAs lead recitation sections, meeting with students for one to two hours beyond the three hours of weekly faculty lectures.
 Lab TAs assist students in conducting challenging laboratory experiments unique to the MIT chemistry curriculum.
 While TAs tend to be predominantly first-year chemistry graduates, qualified undergraduates are often hired to lead recitations.

 Applications for undergraduate TA positions are accepted once a year, at the end of the Spring term.
 Undergraduates who are interested in TAing should view and sign the guidelines for undergraduate TAs.
 As TAing is a time-intensive duty, students should be positive that they are capable of fulfilling all of the job requirements before applying.
 All TAs must participate in a mandatory Teaching Workshop held each summer.
 This workshop is only offered once a year so any students interested in TAing for during a Spring term should plan accordingly.

-**We will not have any Undergraduate TA slots for the 2022-2023 Academic Year and are not currently accepting applications.
-Please check back in Spring 2023 for plans for the 2023-2024 Academic Year.**
+**We do not anticipate having any Undergraduate TA slots for the 2023-2024 Academic Year and are not currently accepting applications.
+Please check back in Spring 2024 for plans for the 2024-2025 Academic Year.**

 How to Apply

 Read and Sign the TA Guidelines and Responsibilities

 For more information contact: